 Each executive officer's employment agreement contains an evergreen renewal feature that automatically extends the agreement for an additional year each June 30, unless advance notice is provided.
 The base salary, as provided in the employment agreement, may not be decreased from the prior year's level without the consent of the executive officer, but can be increased in the discretion of the Compensation Committee.
-In general, we have historically set the base salaries at or slightly below the median level derived from the Verisight report for similar positions or levels, as adjusted for inflation since the date of the last Verisight report and taking into account a discretionary analysis of each officer's individual performance and achievement over the prior fiscal year.
-In determining salary adjustments for executive officers, our Compensation Committee considers various factors, including the individual's performance and the pay level for similar positions, with respect to our Chief Executive Officer and Chief Financial Officer, and the top other three most highly compensated executive officers, with respect to the other three most highly compensated named executive officers, as reflected in the Verisight report.
-Our Compensation Committee, where appropriate, also considers non-financial or individual performance measures such as improvements in product quality, manufacturing efficiency gains and the enhancement of relations with our customers and employees.
+In general, we have historically set the base salaries at or slightly below the median level derived from the Newport Group (formerly, Verisight) report for similar positions or levels, as adjusted for inflation since the date of the last report and taking into account a discretionary analysis of each officer's individual performance and achievement over the prior fiscal year.
+In determining salary adjustments for executive officers, our Compensation Committee considers various factors, including the individual's performance and contribution, our performance and the pay level for similar positions, with respect to our Chief Executive Officer and Chief Financial Officer, and the top other three most highly compensated executive officers, with respect to the other three most highly compensated named executive officers, as reflected in the Newport Group or Verisight report.
+Our Compensation Committee, where appropriate, also considers non-financial or individual performance measures such as improvements in product quality, manufacturing efficiency gains and the enhancement of relations with our customers, employees and joint venture partners.
 Our Compensation Committee exercises discretion in increasing the base salaries of our executive officers from the prior fiscal year within the guidelines discussed above.

 As noted above, we do not provide any standard annual raises in the base salaries of our executive officers.
-Instead, our Compensation Committee periodically reviews the base salaries of our executive officers based on the individual and company-wide performance criteria described above and, with respect to fiscal 2016, by reference to the data analysis provided by the Verisight May 2015 report for executives with similar positions.
-Consistent with the foregoing methodology, for fiscal 2016, our named executive officers were paid the following base salaries:
+Instead, our Compensation Committee periodically reviews the base salaries of our executive officers based on the individual and company-wide performance criteria described above and, with respect to fiscal 2017, by reference to the data analysis provided by the Verisight May 2015 report for executives with similar positions.
+Consistent with the foregoing methodology, for fiscal 2017, our named executive officers were paid the following base salaries: